Snownee/Lychee/docs/recipe.md

     | assembling    | actions that running before the result is displayed ^optional^                           | [PostAction](post-action.md) \| [PostAction](post-action.md)[]                           |

 ??? example

-    It costs 1 apple, 8 gold ingots and 1 level to make a golden_apple.
-Does not damage the anvil:

     === "YAML"